View from upper Rinse Cycle, looking east to Jordanelle. Trail review by Bruce on August 27, 2024.

 Mayflower Area Trails

 The Mayflower trails lie within the Mayflower resort area, which is still under construction at the time of this review.
 This area lies on a generally east-facing slope above US Highway 40 just southeast of Park City.
-The trails discussed here are newly open for riding in 2024, except for the old Spin Cycle trail which is now linked to the Mayflower trails.
-The plan is that the trail system will expand further to the south as development continues.
+The trails discussed here are newly open for riding in 2024 The plan is that the trail system will expand further to the south as development continues.
+The old Spin Cycle trail, on the northern border of the riding area, is now linked to the Mayflower trails.

-In August 2024, the trails include We'll Go From There and You Get It (connectors from parking to Rinse Cycle), Spin Cycle (expert DH trail, discussed in detail on another trail page), Rinse Cycle (climbing route to Spin Cycle plus access to all area trails), Midmountain Connector (linking Rinse Cycle to the Midmountain trail, with details on a separate trail page), an unnamed DH trail from the Midmountain Connector with a link over to Kaboom, plus the Kaboom and Call Sign Casa loop off Rinse Cycle.
+In August 2024, the trails include We'll Go From There and You Get It (connectors from parking to Rinse Cycle), Spin Cycle (expert DH trail, discussed in detail on another trail page), Rinse Cycle (climbing route to Spin Cycle plus access to all area trails), Humdinger aka Midmountain Connector (linking Rinse Cycle to the Midmountain trail, with details on a separate trail page), Rory of the Mountain DH trail from Humdinger to Kaboom, plus the Kaboom and Call Sign Casa loop off Rinse Cycle.

 Climbing Rinse Cycle through mature oak and maple forest.